 But there’s another side to the story — one of resilience.

 According to a study from Arizona State University, cultural roots may play a powerful role in supporting American Indian youth.
-The research, led by Associate Professor Monica Tsethlikai and featured in a special section of the journal Child Development this fall, found that when caregivers maintain deep connections to their cultural heritage, it helps shield their children from the harmful effects of stress.
+Led by Associate Professor Monica Tsethlikai and featured in a special section on Indigenous Child Development — the introduction for which Tsethlikai served as lead editor and lead author — the findings suggest that when caregivers maintain deep connections to their cultural heritage, it helps shield their children from the harmful effects of stress.

 Drawing from the well of cultural connection